SathvikKandadi/Week-1-assignment/README.md

 # Week-1-assignment
-Solutions of Assignment of Fulltstack course by Harkirat
+Solutions of Assignment of Fulltstack course by @Kirat